Executive Overview

 It’s a valid question, and the answer, unfortunately, is probably “no.” Or, not in the detail required to successfully complete a data center move, consolidation or cloud migration without running into serious problems.

 The discovery phase is the critical first stage of a data center transformation project.
 In a complex environment, this phase can last months, particularly if performed manually.
 But businesses are not static.
-While the discovery phase is ongoing, new equipment may be added or decommissioned, new virtual instances created, and applications changed.
-Consequently, unless care is undertaken, the discovery phase deliverable may be out of date before it is completed.
+During the ongoing discovery phase, you might add or decommission new equipment, create new virtual instances, or modify applications.
+Therefore, if you do not take care, the discovery phase deliverable could become outdated before its completion.

 How Do The Pieces Fit Together?